intuition-dev/httpRPC/readme.md

 - The https should be provided by the CDN/Edge.
 It makes for a faster https handshake.
 Also, some CDN offer QUIC (http v3) protocol.
 - Recommended practice is that if you have 2 screens calling same RPC: have 2 distinct RPC handlers back-end, that can later call the same business logic.
-- You can use this with www.INTUITION.DEV's ViewModel, that example is elsewhere on this site.

 ## Questions?
 - Open a ticket